Yuhao018/Making-Journal/journal-pages/week-07.md

 How this moved my project forward

+This process helped me develop my idea to prototype.
+I can show real data in my visualisation now.
+My line chart is clearer when I used colours to differ countries.
+I can show multiple countries to compare.

 ## Progress Report

+This process helped me develop my idea to prototype.
+I can show real data in my visualisation now.
+My line chart is clearer when I used colours to differ countries.
+I can show multiple countries to compare.

 # References
   OpenAI.
 (2026).
 ChatGPT (May 1 version) [Large language model]. https://chat.openai.com/chat